 Many real estate agents aren’t aware how surveys could improve their average day, build a list of clients who are happy to refer you to their colleagues and take away much of the stress you deal with now.

 Probably because surveys leave a bad taste in our mouths.
-When I think of surveys I think of the market research guys at your local mall who stand, equipped with a clipboard, asking passersby if they’d be willing to donate their time for market research.
+When we think of surveys we often think of the market research guys at your local mall who stand, equipped with a clipboard, asking passersby if they’d be willing to donate their time for market research.
 And getting rejected nearly every time.

 But surveys don’t have to be long, boring, and borderline useless.